cielavenir/pulldockerimage/readme.md

 generate a docker image directly (without deploying to the client machine).

-`docker login` is required prior.
+`docker login` is required prior if authorization is required.
 If credsStore is not used, .docker/config.json should look like this.

 {
         "auths": {
-                "index.docker.io": {
+                "auth.docker.io": {
                         "auth": base64(username:password)
                 }
         }